 Thessaloniki is Greece’s second-largest city.
-Situated by the waters of the Thermaïkos Gulf, Thessaloniki’s laid back atmosphere provides a stark contrast to the chaos of Athens.
+It is situated by the waters of the Thermaïkos Gulf and its laid back atmosphere provides a stark contrast to the chaos of Athens.

 Stroll along the waterfront promenade that runs to the White Tower.
 Then, people watch as you sip traditional Greek coffee in one of the local coffee shops overlooking the sea.

 Numerous cultural influences have left their mark on the city.
 Today, colourful Ottoman, Byzantine, and modern structures sit side by side.

-Like Athens, Thessaloniki is comprised of several different neighbourhoods each of which have their own personalities.
+Like Athens, Thessaloniki is comprised of several different neighbourhoods each of which has its own personality.
 Ladadika is the historical quarter, and today, its narrow cobbled streets have become the city’s entertainment district.

 Venture through the various passageways here and you will see dozens of lively tavernas and bouzouki bars scattered throughout the area.
 Thessaloniki is quite the gourmand.

 The city is often referred to as Greece’s “foodie capital”.
-Indeed, Thessaloniki restaurants offer everything from laid back meze spots, to fine dining restaurants that place a contemporary twist on traditional Greek recipes.
+Indeed, Thessaloniki restaurants offer everything from laid back meze spots to fine dining restaurants.
+The latter place a contemporary twist on traditional Greek recipes.

 Be sure to duck inside the many ancient Orthodox churches to admire their vibrantly coloured frescoes.
 Stop by the abandoned Heptapyrgion Fortress on the outskirts of town to obtain a macabre history lesson.